MileHacker Logo

 Photography Ethics

-Taking photos in public places is for the most part alright.
+Taking photos in public places is usually okay.
 For individuals, ask permission.
 Some museums and religious sites restrict photography.
 Avoid military installations.

 Photography Rules